william57m/err-food/README.md

 ## Overview

-This plugin is a eating food reminder and a random restaurant picker
+This plugin is a eating food reminder and a random restaurant picker (from raw list or yelp)

 ## Configuration

-Trigger food_time_call function at 11:30 and return the result in the channel @mix-squad

 ```
 !plugin config Food { 'API_KEY': 'TO_BE_DEFINED', 'LATITUDE': '45.503215', 'LONGITUDE': '-73.571466', 'RADIUS_METERS': '1000'}